teamhanko/passkeys/packages/js/passkeys-sdk/README.md

 	apiKey: "<your secret api key>",
 });
 ```

+Make sure the API key stays secret.
+It should never be exposed to the client/frontend.
+If you're using a framework that handles both frontend and backend (like Next.js, for example), create two separate `tenant` instances, each in their own file (e.g. `tenant-server.ts` and `tenant-client.ts`).

 -   If you only use public API methods, like `/login/initialize`, you can omit the `apiKey`.
 -   If you're self-hosting the Passkey API, make sure to pass the `baseUrl` as well.